seL4/rfcs/src/active/0050-microkit.md

 systems on seL4, however, such support is both overly broad (providing too many options) and simultaneously too limited for many developers.

-The seL4 Core Platform addresses this challenge by constraining the system architecture and to one that provides enough features and power for this usage class, enabling a much simpler set of developer-visible abstractions.
+The seL4 Microkit addresses this challenge by constraining the system architecture and to one that provides enough features and power for this usage class, enabling a much simpler set of developer-visible abstractions.

-The goals of the platform are to:
+The goals of the microkit are to:

-- provide well-defined hardware interfaces to ease porting of the Platform;
+- provide well-defined hardware interfaces to ease porting of the microkit;

 - support a high degree of code reuse between deployments;